Email Us Today! contact@umonics.sg

 The Importance of Developmental Milestones: Assessing Child Development

 The first few years of a child’s life are a critical period of growth and development.
-During this time, preschoolers learn and develop skills at an incredible rate, and it is essential to monitor their progress through regular assessments.
-Developmental milestones are a set of skills that most preschoolers achieve at a certain age range.
-Assessing these milestones can help identify potential developmental delays or disorders and allow for early intervention.
+Preschoolers learn and develop skills at an incredible rate, making it essential to monitor their progress through regular assessments.
+Developmental milestones, a set of skills that most preschoolers achieve at specific age ranges, serve as crucial indicators of their development.
 In this article, we will explore different assessment methods used to track a child’s developmental milestones.

 Physical Milestones: